Aave v4 integration

 Liquidation model and settlement

-liquidateWithLLP), permissionless.
-Any Ethereum address can trigger.
+liquidateWithLLPis permissionless.
+Any Ethereum address can trigger it.
 The liquidator repays the debt and receives instant settlement (WBTC at launch) from the LLP; the seized vault enters LLP escrow for later acquisition by an arbitrageur.
-BTCVaultSwap is the default LLP, but it is one implementation of the LLP framework; other liquidity venues can be added. - Direct-redemption (
+BTCVaultSwap is the default LLP, but it is one implementation of the LLP framework; other liquidity venues can be added. - Direct-redemption liquidation.

 Full-vault constraint